-Policies Regarding the Representation of Women on the Board

-Disclose whether the issuer has adopted a written policy related to identifying and nominating women directors.

-While the Board has not adopted a written policy relating to the identification and nomination of women directors, Melcor has adopted an Employment Equity and Diversity Policy (Appendix D), which recognizes employment equity and diversity as values that are important to Melcor.
+Corporate Governance Guideline Comments Policies Regarding the Representation of Women of on the Board Disclose whether the issuer has adopted a written policy related to identifying and nominating women directors.
+While the Board has not adopted a written policy relating to the identification and nomination of women directors, Melcor has an Employment Equity and Diversity Policy (Appendix E), which recognizes employment equity and diversity as values that are important to Melcor.
 The Board evaluates potential nominees to the Board annually by reviewing the qualifications of prospective members and determines their relevance, taking into consideration current Board composition and the anticipated skills required to round out the capabilities of the Board, including knowledge and diversity of membership.

-Disclose whether, and if so, how, the board nominating committee considers the level of representation of women on the board when making in identifying and nominating candidates for election or reelection.
+Disclose whether, and if so, how, the board nominating committee considers the level of representation of women on the board in identifying and nominating candidates for election or reelection.
 The Corporate Governance and Compensation Committee does not consider the level of representation of women on the Board in identifying and nominating candidates for election or re-election to the Board.
 The Board evaluates potential nominees to the Board annually by reviewing the qualifications of prospective members and determines their relevance, taking into consideration current Board composition and the anticipated skills required to round out the capabilities of the Board, including knowledge and diversity of membership.
-See Appendix D: Employment Equity and Diversity Policy

-Corporate Governance Guideline Comments Disclose whether, and if so, how, the issuer considers the level of representation of women in executive officer positions when making executive officer appointments.
-The Board does not consider the level of representation of women in executive officer positions when making executive officer appointments.
-However, Melcor is committed to the fundamental principles of equal employment opportunities which are prescribed in its employment policies which further provide for Melcor's commitment to treating people, fairly, with respect and dignity, and to offering equal employment opportunities based upon an individual's qualifications and performance.
+See Appendix E: Employment Equity and Diversity Policy.
+Disclose whether, and if so, how, the issuer considers the level of representation of women in executive officer positions when making executive Melcor is committed to treating people fairly, with respect and dignity, and to offering equal employment opportunities based upon an individual's qualifications.
+The Board and Melcor continue to recognize the contributions of women to our business officer appointments.
+In 2021, Melcor was recognized in the Globe and Mail's annual survey on gender diversity in corporate Canada titled Women Lead Here.
+The report analyzes hundreds of firms and corporations across Canada and recognizes those with a significant number of female executives.
+Melcor appears as an honouree with 38% of our total executives identifying as women.
+Melcor is committed to the fundamental principles of equal employment opportunities.
 Furthermore, Melcor's employment policies and procedures provide that candidates are selected based on the primary considerations of experience, skill and ability.
-See Appendix D: Employment Equity and Diversity Policy Disclose whether the issuer has adopted a target regarding women on the board Melcor has not adopted a target regarding women on its Board.
+See Appendix E: Employment Equity and Diversity Policy Disclose whether the issuer has adopted a target regarding women on the board Melcor has not adopted a target regarding women on its Board.
 In its annual review and evaluation of potential nominees to the Board, the Corporate Governance and Compensation Committee focuses on the current Board composition and the anticipated skills required to round out the capabilities of the Board, including knowledge and diversity of its membership.
-See Appendix D: Employment Equity and Diversity Policy Disclose whether the issuer has adopted a target regarding women in executive officer positions Melcor has not adopted a target regarding women in executive officer positions as it is an equal employment opportunity employer whereby candidates are selected based on the primary considerations of experience, skill and ability.
-See Appendix D: Employment Equity and Diversity Policy Disclose the number and proportion of directors who are women.
-Of the nine (9) members of the Board, two (2) are women (22%).
+See Appendix E: Employment Equity and Diversity Policy Disclose whether the issuer has adopted a target regarding women in executive officer positions Melcor has not adopted a target regarding women in executive officer positions as it is an equal employment opportunity employer whereby candidates are selected based on the primary considerations of experience, skill and ability.
+See Appendix E: Employment Equity and Diversity Policy Disclose the number and proportion of directors who are women.
+Three of nine Board members are women (33%).
+Following the AGM, three of eight Board members will be women (38%).
 Disclose the number and proportion of executive officers of the issuer who are women.
-Of the four (4) executive officers of Melcor, one (1) is a woman (25%).
+One of two executive officers is a woman (50%).

-Appendix A

-Mandate of the Board of Directors
+Appendix A Mandate of the Board of Directors